Table of contents

 Creating NetSuite workflows

-Creating a NetSuite workflow saves you time and money.
+Creating a NetSuite ERP workflow saves you time and money.
 NetSuite's workflow management tool, SuiteFlow, helps you automate business processes and boost customer experiences with a simple point-and-click user interface.

 NetSuite workflow templates are no-code.
 This handy user interface allows you to create the time-saving automation processes that make the ERP solution so popular.
 Manual processes take up time and resources; workflows let your employees focus on value-generating tasks.

 NetSuite continues to grow in popularity as an enterprise resource planning (ERP) tool.
 A big part of that growth is because it helps make business processes more straightforward and more efficient due to automation.
+A powerful feature of NetSuite is workflows.

 NetSuite workflows: Everything you need to know